-Know someone that might like to dine on French fare, fresh seafood, and chocolate while listening to live opera in a pink mansion built on the edge of a deep-blue sea?
+Interested in dining on French fare, fresh seafood, and dark chocolate while listening to live opera in a pink mansion built on the edge of a deep-blue sea?

-That’s precisely what’s on offer at Pink Pearl, a new French fine dining restaurant that opens Oct.
-29 in Phu Quoc and sits on the property of the JW Marriott Emerald Bay resort.
+That’s precisely what’s on offer at Pink Pearl, a new French fine dining restaurant that opened Oct.
+29 on Vietnam’s Phu Quoc island and sits on the property of the JW Marriott’s new Emerald Bay Resort.

-This over-the-top spot claims to mix “inventive design with inspired cuisine.”
+This dreamlike spot mixes “inventive design with inspired cuisine.”
 The food is deconstructed French and the design looks like Marie Antoinette’s world viewed on psychedelic drugs.

-The structure that houses the new restaurant has fictional backstory and is outfitted with lots of 1920s details.
-It was inspired by the life of a made-up character called Madame Pearl Collins, the wife of a university dean who was French-Vietnamese and fabulous.
+The structure that houses the new restaurant has a backstory based on a real person and is outfitted with lots of 1880’s details.
+It was inspired by the life of a character called Madame Pearl Collins, the Vietnamese wife of a foreign university dean — an unheard of pairing in those days.
 Collins was said to be a socialite and lavish party hostess known for her love of pink, her French cooking skills, and her opulent interiors that went heavy on her favorite hue with touches of gold, fuchsia, and turquoise.

 It shouldn’t come as a surprise that all of this: the story, the design, the interiors, sprung straight from the mind of famed hotel designer Bill Bensley, known for unique design properties such as The Siam, Capella Ubud, and The State in Phuket, which we previously reviewed here.